Will the Pacers cover the spread vs. the Bucks? Promo Codes, Betting Trends, Records ATS

 Additional Pacers Insights & Trends

-- Indiana is 4-6 against the spread and 4-6 overall in its last 10 contests.
+- Indiana is 5-5 against the spread and 5-5 overall in its last 10 games.

-- Five of the Pacers' past 10 contests have hit the over.
+- Four of the Pacers' last 10 contests have gone over the total.

+- Indiana's winning percentage against the spread, both home and away, is .562.
+It is 9-7-0 ATS on its home court and 9-7-0 on the road.

-- Indiana has put together a 17-7 ATS record and a 17-7 overall record in games it scores more than 118.9 points.
+- Indiana has put together an 18-7 ATS record and an 18-7 overall record in games it scores more than 119 points.

 Bet on this or any NBA matchup at BetMGM